Chemistry and Biochemistry Scholarships

 Award details

-Notifications are sent via email in late spring or early summer.
+Notifications are sent via email in the early spring semester.

 Scholarship funds are applied directly to your student account and split between fall and spring semesters.